coredns/coredns.io/content/blog/coredns-011.md

    * add support for EDNS0 Client Subnet
 * *dnstap* now reports messages proxied by *proxy*, and support remote IP endpoints by specifying `tcp://`.
 * *dnssec* now warns if keys can't be used to sign the configured zones.
-* *health* now allows for per middleware health status; no middleware makes use of this yet, though.
+* *health* now allows for per plugin health status; no plugin makes use of this yet, though.
 * *secondary* parses a secondary with a zone (`secondary example.org {...}`) correctly.

 ## Contributors